 A short course to introduce you to the technical and creative use of a DSLR camera.
-Take the camera off automatic and learn about exposure, depth of field, aperture, shutter control, ISO and white balance.
+Suitable for students interested in learning how your camera works, the basics of digital photography and wanting to progress and develop more creative skills.
 Bring your camera to each session or if you do not have your own the college has a limited number of cameras but you will need to book one.

 What does this course cover

 The course starts with the basic camera settings you will learn these step by step.
 Though your camera's manual provides you with a wealth of information this course will help you to be hands on with what all those buttons mean.
 As you begin to get the results you want from your camera you will become more confident when trying out different subjects from portraiture to still life.

 By the end of the course you will be able to:

 1. Understand how a camera meters light, set ISO and achieve a correct exposure with camera modes (P,A,S,M) and how to add light with your camera's flash